kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 not be disassociated from the original - and now shut down - node so the PersistentVolumes used by these pods cannot be attached to a different, healthy node.
 As a result, an application running on an affected StatefulSet may not be able to function properly.
-If the original, shut down node does come up, then there pods will be deleted by its kubelet and new pods can be created on a different running node.
+If the original, shut down node does come up, then their pods will be deleted by its kubelet and new pods can be created on a different running node.
 If the original node does not come up (common with an [immutable infrastructure](https://glossary.cncf.io/immutable-infrastructure/) design), those pods would be stuck in a `Terminating` status on the shut-down node forever.